TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-moving-search-service.md

             "id": "problem_description",
             "order": 1,
             "controlType": "multilinetextbox",
-            "displayLabel": "What issue are you having trying to move the search service between subscriptions?", "required": true,
+            "displayLabel": "What issue are you having while trying to move the search service between subscriptions?", "required": true,
             "useAsAdditionalDetails": true
         },